Lobbying Reporting Requirements for Counties

 The Thin Line

-The line between providing informational testimony and advocating or opposing legislation is often a very thin, but nevertheless, a very important line.
+The line between providing informational testimony and supporting or opposing legislation is often a very thin, but nevertheless, very important line.

 Example